leaand01/SQEksamensProjekt/README.md

 4) Run application by running the following command in the terminal: python main.py

 The website should now be running here: http://127.0.0.1:8000

+If you insert incorrect values detected by the testing framework, you can see a printed message in the terminal.